ritaendicott/fall-2014-public/README.md

   * Homework 9: Writing mapreduce code in python:
   * Lab 8: Recommendation system with MapReduce: https://github.com/ucb-stat-157/fall-2014-public/blob/master/lec-17-lab.md

 * Week 10: MapReduce and AWS.
 How to write and run MapReduce Jobs for AWS.
-  * Lab 9: Running MapReduce on AWS. https://github.com/ucb-stat-157/fall-2014-public/tree/master/lec-19-lab

-*  Week 8-12: Hadoop and MapReduce, AWS.
-Python streaming.
-Aggregating CTR data, feature engieneering with MapReduce.
-Distributed file systems.
-Implementing a couple of distributed algorithms.
-Apply machine learning algorithms to different versions (aggregated versions) of the data.
-Start collaborative projects, set milestones, set up the issue tracker.
 Collaborative project proposal due on week 10.
 Code reviewing.
+  * Lab 9: Running MapReduce on AWS. https://github.com/ucb-stat-157/fall-2014-public/tree/master/lec-19-lab
+  * Project proposal due.

+* Week 11: Naive Bayes (NB).
+Scaling Naive Bayes to MapReduce.
+Applying NB to the CTR problem
+  * HW 10: Running a jobs in AWS.
+Computing number of unique ids.
+Using s3cmd to get data.
+  * Lab: Working on the project.

+* Week 12: No lecture (Holiday)
+  *  Lab: Working on the project.
+Help with Naive Bayes https://github.com/ucb-stat-157/fall-2014-public/tree/master/naive_bayes

 * Week 13-15: Data structures and databases.
 An introduction to databases using SQLite.
 Students make 5 minute presentations.
 Code review and reproducibility review.
 Ipython, pandas and numpy.
 Mini lectures on statistical and computational tools needed to complete the project.